Hansformer/DistSys-Project-2019/assignment 2/task2.md

 ### shortest path for n (4)

 - shortest path(n) = if n=1 -> 2, else -> shortest path(n-1) + (n-1) + 2

+## Task 3

+Assumptions:

+- cars turning right don't have an extra traffic light, only the cars turning left comming from vikki
+- either there are now people walking or going by bike or car drivers take care of it